mozillavenezuela/mozillavenezuela.org/wp-content/plugins/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.2.3 =
+* BWP Minify is now WordPress 3.7 compatible (compatibility issues with WordPress 3.5 and 3.6 have been fixed).
+* Updated Minify library to version 2.1.7 (security fix).
+This updated version of Minify also comes with an updated version of CSSMin library, which solves relative path issues in some plugins' CSS files (such as TablePress).
+* Added support for protocol-relative media sources.
+* Added partial support for bbPress forum plugin (`quicktags` script must be ignored for the Text editor to work, more info [here](http://betterwp.net/community/topic/144/wordpress-plugins-minify-compatibility-report/)).
+* Added a filter (`bwp_minify_is_loadable`) to allow other plugins to disable BWP Minify based on some criteria.
+* Added a Spanish translation - Thanks to Ruben Hernandez!
+* Added a Dutch translation - Thanks to Martijn van Egmond!
+* Added a German translation - Thanks to Matthias!
+* Disabled BWP Minify on Ajax Edit Comment plugin's pages (for now).
+* Disabled BWP Minify on SimplePress forum page.
+* Updated BWP Framework to fix a possible bug that caues BWP setting pages to go blank.
+* Fixed a bug that makes BWP Minify fails to split long minify string into shorter ones.
+* **Good news**: I have created [an official Github repository for BWP Minify](https://github.com/OddOneOut/Better-WordPress-Minify), awaiting coders worldwide.
+* **Good news**: ManageWP.com has become the official sponsor for BWP Minify - [Read more](http://betterwp.net/319-better-wordpress-plugins-updates-2013/).

+**Notes:** If you're using All-in-one Calendar plugin and still having issues with it after update, please try this [suggestion](http://betterwp.net/community/post/426/#p426).

 = 1.2.2 =
 * Fixed a possible fatal error on certain installations.